-Pulling up the floor revealed rotten timber beams and a leaking pipe, which were replaced.
-The floor was unsalvageable so, constrained by a tight budget, the couple replaced that too with structural ply.
+The floor was unsalvageable so, constrained by a tight budget, the couple replaced it with structural ply.
 “I knew it would look lovely and add a soft, natural element to the room, with everything else being quite neutral,” says Lucy, who gave the ply a light whitewash to tie the flooring in with the rest of the house.

-Wet area V-groove wall panels were the secret to creating a seamless space.
+Easycraft EasyCLAD wet area VJ panels were the secret to creating a seamless space.
+Timber beams were fixed over existing walls, with the panelling installed on top.
+“They were easy to put up and gave us walls with instant texture,” explains Lucy.
 The room was painted a soft grey with trims in white.
-The colours complement the Dulux Tauherenīkau feature wall outside the laundry, which you enter through the sliding barn door in Dulux Wigram.
+These colours complement the Dulux Powdered Gum feature wall outside the laundry, which is visible as you enter through the sliding barn door, painted in Dulux Black Caviar.

-The couple installed Kaboodle cabinetry in Macaroon along one wall and above the bench, with base cabinets in Molasses below the bench, delivering plenty of storage and bench space.
-The laminate benchtop runs the length of the room for maximum folding space.
+The couple installed Kaboodle cabinetry in macaroon along one wall and above the bench, with base cabinets in Molasses, delivering plenty of storage and bench space.
+The benchtop – Kaboodle's Black Pudding – runs the length of the room for maximum folding space.

-Ply floors: Affordable and hardwearing, ply doesn’t soak up water easily, making it a good option for the laundry area.
-“It was cost-effective and looks good,” says Lucy.
+Ply floors: Affordable and hard-wearing, ply doesn't soak up water easily, making it a good option for the laundry area.

-Sliding doors: A sliding door saves space, and in Lucy and Jonno’s laundry the barn door also doubles as an interior feature.
-“The functionality of the barn door is brilliant,” says Lucy.
+Sliding doors: A sliding door saves space, and in Lucy and Jonno's laundry, the barn door also doubles as an interior feature.
 If you need a little hand with installation, check out our step-by-step to installing sliding doors.